Charity care & financial assistance

 Presumptive eligibility — automatic charity-care qualification

 Many hospital Financial Assistance Policies include 'presumptive eligibility' provisions: the hospital uses external data sources or specific patient categories to grant charity-care eligibility automatically.
 Common triggers include enrollment in Medicaid, SSI, SNAP, or homeless-services databases.
-Patients usually don't know — and don't get told.
+Patients are not always informed of presumptive-eligibility provisions; specifically asking about them often surfaces the option.

 Federal basis